TMIP-code/notebooks/README.md

 # notebooks

-A place to explore and share Jupyter and Pluto notebooks
+A place to explore and share TMIP-related Jupyter and Pluto notebooks.